HackYourFuture/Node.js/week3/README.md

 There are many implementations of templating engines available: Mustache, Pug (Jade), Handlebars, etc. In this course we will use [Mustache](https://mustache.github.io/#demo).

-The syntax for placeholders is double curly brackets (thus the name mustache).
-Lets look at a very simple example
+The syntax for placeholders is double curly brackets (thus the name mustache).Lets look at a very simple example

 Template `Name: {{firstName}} <b>{{lastName}}</b>` Data `{ "firstName": "John", "lastName": "Doe" }`